Biden celebrates a bipartisan win after Senate passes massive infrastructure bill – KION546

 Biden, standing alongside Vice President Kamala Harris, said that he “never believed” critics who have characterized his calls to implement policies in a bipartisan way “a relic of an earlier age.”

-The President thanked senators on both sides of the aisle for working together to get the bill passed, saying, “I know it wasn’t easy for the Republicans who supported this bill.
-You showed a lot of courage and I want to personally thank you for that, and I’ve called most of you on the phone to do just that.”
+The President thanked senators on both sides of the aisle for working together to get the bill passed, saying, “I know it wasn’t easy for the Republicans who supported this bill.”

+“You showed a lot of courage and I want to personally thank you for that, and I’ve called most of you on the phone to do just that,” he said.
+“Today, we proved that democracy can still work.”

 The legislation, called the Infrastructure Investment and Jobs Act, includes $550 billion in new federal spending over five years.
 It invests $110 billion in roads, bridges and major projects, $66 billion in passenger and freight rail, $65 billion to rebuild the electric grid, $65 billion to expand broadband internet access, $39 billion to modernize and expand transit systems and $7.5 billion to build a national network of charging infrastructure for electric vehicles.